bigbagy/NLP-document-parsing-and-clustering/README.md

 option 2. perform separate clustering study, one for each language Option 3. translate foreign language text to English (using goslate or similar package), then treat the traslated content as English text
-Option 4. use word embedding to convert word space to abstract vector space (such as Word2Vec), then cluster files based on abstract vector space currently support option 1, i.e. only cluster English files.
+Option 4. use word embedding to convert word space to abstract vector space (such as Word2Vec), then cluster files based on abstract vector space current demo version supports option 1, i.e. only cluster English files.
 More features could be added in future to support other options.

-Step 4, tokenize plain text with NLP tokenizer, use word-tokens to filter out the key words ("proper nouns" NNP as key words)
+Step 4, tokenize plain text with NLP tokenizer, filter out keywords using word-tokens("proper nouns" NNP as key words)

-Step 5, reduce word-space by normalizing proper-noun words to stem form, first stemming, then lemmatization
+Step 5, reduce word-space by normalizing words to stem form, first stemming, then lemmatization

-Step 6, form overall corpus by combining file keywords, then vectorize word-space via tf-idf
+Step 6, form overall corpus by combining normalized keywords, then vectorize word-space via tf-idf

-Step 7, auto select optimum K value using elbow method, with a pre-set threshold on elbow gradient
+Step 7, train K-means model to find optimum K value using elbow method, with a pre-set threshold on elbow gradient

-apply K-Means clustering with optimum k and find category label for each file
+apply K-means clustering with optimum k and find category label for each file

 Note: The demo files have number of features less than 1000, dimension reduction is not necessary.
 If large number of features cause effeciency issues, PCA could be applied prior to K-means to reduce feature dimensions